Saudi Sovereign Fund Sells Stakes Of National Gas Company

-(MENAFN- Famagusta Gazette) The Saudi Public Investment Fund (PIF) has completed the sale of its 10.92-percent stake in the National Gas and Industrialization Company for 491.19 million Saudi riyals (around 131 million U.S. dollars), Saudi media reported on Wednesday.
+RIYADH, Sept 7 (NNN-SPA) – The Saudi Public Investment Fund (PIF), has completed the sale of its 10.92-percent stake in the National Gas and Industrialisation Company, for 491.19 million Saudi riyals (around 131 million U.S. dollars), it was reported yesterday.

 “The transaction structure demonstrates the depth of the local institutional investor base in the Saudi capital market,” he added.

-It has played a vital role in Saudi Arabia's efforts to diversify its economy, expand its global investment portfolio, and drive initiatives aligned with the goals of the kingdom's Vision 2030, according to PIF. ■ Author
+It has played a vital role in Saudi Arabia's efforts to diversify its economy, expand its global investment portfolio and drive initiatives, aligned with the goals of the kingdom's Vision 2030, according to PIF.– NNN-SPA

 Legal Disclaimer: